What Is a Dot Physical?

 As part of the test, a certified physician has to evaluate your mental, physical, and emotional capacity to handle the rigors of truck driving.
 And in order to succeed, you’ll need to present a clean bill of health from a certified medical practitioner.

 But getting your DOT physical card often comes with challenges, especially when you have pre-existing medical conditions.
-In this article, we’ll explore the importance of the DOT physical exam as well as explore how to navigate this process.
+In this article, we’ll explore the importance of the DOT physical exam as well as explore how to navigate this process for a truck driver jobs.

 Contents: